Rosanna86/Rosanna86/README.md

 Hello!
-I’m Rosanna, a creative frontend developer and an operative senior graphic designer. 🎨 👩‍💻
+I’m Rosanna, a creative frontend developer and an operative senior graphic designer working at Quizrr as a Product Specialist. 🎨 👩‍💻

 * I'm a graphic designer by heart but discovered a new passion: programming. ❤️‍🔥